pbernalis/pbernalis/TaskSchedulerWebService/README.md

 ```

 ## Database Procedures
-The application relies on several SQL stored procedures to manage data operations:
+The application relies on several SQL stored procedures to manage data operations.

 ## Task Scheduler
 The application includes a task scheduler that runs with Windows Task Scheduler and checks schedules from a SQL database table.
 The scheduler manages tasks such as getting players, sending results, and updating consents.